worldyne/dsc-3-28-04-graph-data-io-codealong-seattle-ds-career-040119/README.md

-Great, now we can load this multidimensional array as a graph using `nx.from_numpy_matrix()` method and visualize it as before
+Great, now we can load this multidimensional array as a graph using `nx.from_numpy_matrix()` method and visualize it as before.

 ```python
 # Draw a graph from numpy matrix